-An intensive course on the solo cansos of the Occitan troubadours, with a focus on songs from the great Milan songbook (for singers and instrumentalists).
-Audition deadline April 1, 2019.
+An intensive course focusing on the music of the composer Oswald von Wolkenstein. (for singers and instrumentalists).
+Audition deadline April 1, 2020.

 Whether you are a soloist or an ensemble singer, the Amherst Early Music Festival has a diverse range of offerings to suit many levels and areas of interest.
-During the 2019 Festival, singers will explore vocal topics on Music from Italy, from the Medieval to the Baroque.
+During the 2020 Festival, singers will explore vocal topics on Music from the German Lands, from the Medieval to the Baroque.
 Sing in a vocal ensemble or an ensemble with voices and instruments, or take a class on vocal technique in early music.
 The Central Program runs both weeks of the Festival, and no audition is required.